Cadene/bootstrap.pytorch/README.md

 |   |       ├── mymetric.py
 |   |       └── factory.py
 |   ├── engines            # if custom engine is needed
-|   └── optimizers         # if custom optimizer is needed
+|   ├── optimizers         # if custom optimizer is needed
-├── main.py                # avoid modifications to main.py
-└── view.py                # avoid modifications to view.py
+|   └── views              # if custom plotting is needed
+├── data
+└── logs
 ```

 Some examples are available in the repository: